 - Regional Pass: If you’re interested in traveling to two bordering countries.

 - Select Pass: If you’re interested in traveling to three, four, or five countries.
 (These must be bordering. ie. Portugal > Spain > France > Germany > Czech Republic)

 - Global Pass: If you’re interested in going up to 23 countries.

-After you know which pass you want, then select the duration (usually 2 months, except for the Global Pass which varies) and the number of “Train Travel Days”.
+After you know which pass you want, then select the duration (usually two months, except for the Global Pass which varies) and the number of “Train Travel Days.”

 Train Travel Days are the number of days in which you will actually use the train, during the span of your whole trip.
-For example, if you will only take 5 trains in five different days, then you might choose 5 Train Travel Days.
-But, if you take the same 5 trains but take 2 of those trains in one single day, then what you need is 4 Train Travel Days.
+For example, if you will only take five trains on five different days, then you might choose five Train Travel Days.
+But, if you take the same five trains but take two of those trains in one single day, then what you need is four Train Travel Days.
 Train Travel Days options vary depending on the pass you choose.